Classic Shrimp Cocktail

 🦃Plan a rest time of two hours

-Remember to plan for rest time of AT LEAST TWO HOURS.
+Remember to plan for rest time of about TWO HOURS.
 Yup, I said it!
 TWO HOURS.
 Once removed from the oven, the temperature will continue to rise up to 10 additional degrees and I promise you, the bird will stay hot!
 It is super insulated, and the longer it rests, the better it will be!

 🦃Use a sheet pan, not a traditional roasting pan.